ines312692/ToDoList/README.md

 ### Using Docker Compose (Recommended)
 1. Clone the repository
 2. Navigate to the project root directory
-3. Run the application using Docker Compose:
+3. Run the application using Docker Compose with the production configuration:
    ```
-   docker-compose up -d
+   docker-compose -f docker-compose.prod.yml up -d
    ```
-4. Access the application at http://localhost:8081
+4. Access the application at http://localhost:8080

 ### Local Development Setup